 Frequently asked questions

-Marriage and Family Therapists are trained to treat individuals, couples and/or families.
+Couple and Family Therapists are trained to treat individuals, couples and/or families.
 This includes children and adolescents.
 It also includes couples who are not married.
-I find the most joy working with couples that want to improve their relationship, teenage girls and individuals who want to find peace by looking at things in a healthier way.
+It is our joy to work with couples that want to improve their relationship, teenage girls and individuals who want to find peace by looking at things in a healthier way.

 Q. Is couples or family counseling covered by insurance?

 Family therapy is usually covered.
 Couples therapy is covered by some insurances but not others.
 For family/couples to be covered sessions need to be treating a mental illness, or diagnosis.
 For couples therapy we use the code 90847.
 Your insurance will ask you for this code.
 Most EAPs (employee assistant plans) cover Couples and Family therapy.
-I currently accept is LYRA and ESPYR at the Rockville, MD office/video only, Hannah Nielsen and Dr Wang-Lanterman do not accept insurance or Lyra.
+Sabrina Bowen accepts is LYRA and ESPYR at the Rockville, MD office/video only, Hannah Nielsen and Dr Wang-Lanterman do not accept insurance or Lyra.
 All of our providers are able to give you a statement for insurance reimbursement.

 Q. Should I use my insurance or should I pay out of pocket?